-In sleep mode, the sound produced is hardly noticeable, but the noise at highest fan speed can go up to 70 dB (slightly more than the noise of your AC).
+In sleep mode, the sound produced is hardly noticeable, but the noise at the highest fan speed can go up to 70 dB (slightly more than the noise of your AC).
 The purifier consumes maximum power of only 29W and only 4.8W power in normal mode, which is very efficient.

 The filter lasts for 3-6 months depending on the quality of air.
 The Mi Home App will automatically alert you when the filters need to be replaced.

 The filter is very easy to remove and replace and is easily available online at Rs.
 2,199.

 The best thing about the filters of this air purifier is you won’t find any inferior quality duplicate filters as each filter comes with a unique RFID tag.
 The purifier will only work if the filter is genuine.

 This air purifier offers three different modes like Auto Mode, Sleep Mode, and Favourite Mode.
 In auto mode, the air purifier automatically adjusts the speed of the fan according to the air quality.
-In sleep mode, the fan runs at the lowest speed to avoid any noise and brightness of the display is reduced.
+In sleep mode, the fan runs at the lowest speed to avoid any noise and the brightness of the display is reduced.

 |Displays real-time air quality, temperature, and humidity||Not that effective for rooms over 300 sq. ft.|